 Now when I had a colleague (see “Candy DeHaan Joins Peter DeHaan Publishing“), it was impractical to have our respective offices on different floors, so I moved my office to be next to my wife’s.

 Although the upheaval of my comfortable office was borderline traumatic, the ending result has been worth it.
 An efficiency expert would deem my new configuration to be even better, and a time-motion maven granted me high marks as well.

 Moving also afforded the opportunity to simplify.
-Several things were discarded, while others items were elevated in status; files were scrutinized, workflow was streamlined, and computer configurations were reworked.
+Several things were discarded, while other items were elevated in status; files were scrutinized, the workflow was streamlined, and computer configurations were reworked.
 A new desk was acquired and a more practical printer connected.

 Moving my office required an investment of time and money.
 It also took a while before I felt comfortable and effective in my new environment, but I’m better off having made the change.
 What I had before was good; what I have now is better.

 What change have you been putting off in your office?
 Act now and enjoy the results.